ilukasschneider/ALEJ-Chat/README.md

 This repository contains the code for the third project in the university course “AI & the Web.”
 It demonstrates how to create a chat-like web application that uses different components (hub, channel, client) along with a React frontend.

 ---
+## Content
+The channel we developed is entirely about cooking.
+It holds an API connection to ChatGPT such that recipe requests can be made.
+Messages containing harmful language or content unrelated to cooking are filtered out.
+The requests can have different intentions, you can provide a list of ingredients or just formulate a vague idea for a recipe, both will prove successful.
+This may also include a list of ingredients that should NOT be included.
+The channel only holds a maximum of 200 messages, if this limit is exceeded the oldest messages will iteratively be deleted.
+Messages can be filtered according to their nationality and their taste (sweet/savory).

 ## Prerequisites
 Make sure you have the following installed and updated: